Wyrd-tha-Byrd/PCC-STEAM-team-Vault/3D Printing Vocab.md

 # PrusaSlicer Glossary of terms
 ### Bed Adhesion
 - skirt
+	- The line extruded around the outside of an object at the beginning of most prints.
+The primary function of this line is to let you know if your bed is level before starting the time-consuming part of the print.
 - brim
+	- This is a series of lines laid down around the object, the difference between a brim and skirt is that the brim touches the object for additional bed adhesion.
 - raft
+	- Outdated technique for maintaining a heat "battery" slowing down the cooling and thusly reducing potential for warpage.
+Now we use a Heated Bed and brims to tune bed adhesion,
 ### Supports
 - Organic/Tree
+	- A coral-like structure generated based on the overhang angle and support interface settings.
+For more rigid supports you can increase the amount of walls or infill in the support structures.
 - Snug
+	- A cleaner form of grid/rectangular, better for small details, however these are the hardest to remove supports, increasing the likelihood of damage during post-processing.
 - Grid/Rectangular
+	- Loose, fast, grid generated to catch just enough filament to start an overhang with a lower chance of failure.
 ### Interface Patterns
 - honeycomb
+	- Support interface material that covers the top of the supports with a hexagonal repeating pattern like a bee's honeycomb.
 - Rectilinear
+	- Lines that are all parallel, making for an easily identifiable surface for removal during post-processing.
 - concentric
+	- Lines that follow the curves of the object, repeating at the set width of the extrusion.
 ### Infill
 - Rectilinear
+	- The object's open volume is filled with straight lines at the set % density of infill.
 - Aligned Rectilinear
+	- The same as above, but aligned with the gantry, allowing for a minor speed increase over the prior method.
 - Grid
+	- A Cartesian Grid fills the object oriented along the vertical axis.
 - Triangles
+	- A Triangular grid fills the open volume.
 - Stars
+	- Grid and Triangles combined to create 6 pointed star fill.
 - Cubic
+	- Like grid except in 3 dimensions.
 - Line
+	- Like rectilinear, however it prints the lines at acute angles to each other, allowing for a little more dimensional strength.
 - Concentric
+	- Concentric shells of the object fill the object
 - Honeycomb
+	- A hexagonal grid aligned with the vertical axis
 - 3D Honeycomb
+	- A 3D Grid of hexagonal prisms fills the object.
 - Gyroid
+	- Alternating sinusoidal waves generate a strong, wavy array of structural support from all angles.
 - Hilbert Curve
+	- The longest continuous space-filling-line is used to create an optimal vertical strength while allowing some side flection.
 - Archimedean Chords
+	- A spiral that allows for the most flection in flexible media, also ideal for filling with liquids.
 - Octagram Spiral
+	- A spiky spiral that allows for a similar but more stiff structure than Archimedean Chords.
 - Adaptive Cubic
+	- Adjusts Fill density by increasing density as the proximity to the wall approaches 0.
 - Support Cubic
+	- Same algorithm as above however the proximity to side is replaced with the proximity to the upper limit of the Z axis.
 - Lightning
+	- Infill is generated to fill only areas with internal overhangs and ceilings as Z axis approaches its upper limit.
 ### Horizontal Face Fill
 - Rectilinear
+	-  Outdated technique, results in lackluster, disorganized lines on the layer.
 - Monotonic
+	- Optimized replacement for Rectilinear, creates a smooth skin, combed back and forth in a single direction.
 - Monotonic Lines
+	- Improved version of Monotonic for improved alignment and one direction smoothing.
 - Aligned Rectilinear
+	- Speed Optimized version of rectilinear (straight line) fill
 - Concentric
+	- Copies of the perimeters fill the top (bottom)
 - Archimedean Chords
+	- A smooth spiral fill, can help speed up certain types of print jobs.
 - Octagram Spiral
+	- A sharp wave spiraling towards the center, can produce interesting visual effects with certain filaments.
 ### Misc.
 Terms
 - Z hop
+	- How much your extruder/nozzle moves up between layers, allowing for layer expansion compensation
 - Seam
+	- The place in a layer where the nozzle exits an exterior line.
 - Fuzzy Skin
+	- purposefully making a shaky perimeter to create the effect of a "fuzzy" surface, often used to create a high grip texture or simulate the fur of an animal.
 - Perimeter
+	- The lines that define every edge of a layer.
 - "Vase" Mode
+	- Using one perimeter that spirals all the way to the top to print delicate items with no need for structural integrity.
 - Shell
+	- The form made of exclusively perimeters, not including infill or support material.
 ### File Types Accepted
 - STL
+	- Standard Tessellation File
 - OBJ
+	- Object File
 - STEP
+	- Standard Manufacturing File
 - 3MF
+	- 3D Manufacturing File
 - AMF
+	- Additive Manufacturing file
 # Machine Anatomy
 - Axes
 	- X